contest-framework/server/documentation/configure.md

 }
 ```

-If in our editor the cursor is somewhere inside that function body, and we
+If in our editor the cursor is somewhere inside that function body, and you
 trigger `Contest: test this line in this file`, Contest will execute
 `cargo test my_test`.